Pro-Palestinian protests spread, get more heated as schools' reactions differ

 The student radio station, WKCR-FM, broadcasted a play-by-play of the hall's takeover - which occurred nearly 12 hours after Monday's 2 p.m. deadline for the protesters to leave an encampment of around 120 tents or face suspension.

-In the X post, protestors said they planned to remain at the hall until the university conceded to the CUAD's three demands: divestment, financial transparency and amnesty.
+In the X post, protesters said they planned to remain at the hall until the university conceded to the CUAD's three demands: divestment, financial transparency and amnesty.

-Columbia junior Jessica Schwalb told CBS News the campus is "lawless.
+Columbia junior Jessica Schwalb described the campus to CBS News as "lawless.
 Utter ancarchy."
 She said demonstrators in Hamilton Hall "zip-tied the doorhandles together and then broke the windows, bashed the windows with hammers and put these metal bike locks around the door handles.
 They put the bike lock on the first set of doors is what I saw and then they were bringing tables, the heavy black metal tables from the eating area that's right in front of Hamilton Hall, and had a group of people push them up against the door handles as a barricade and then people were also bringing furniture from Hamilton Hall to barricade inside."

 The big picture